 After the event travel home.

 Clean any soil or seeds from your equipment and car.
-This will help reduce the risk of the spread of pests and diseases
+This will help reduce the risk of the spread of pests and diseases.
+See our sheet on Biosecurity in Rogaining.

 Enter or Volunteer

 Enter or volunteer to help for the next event.
-Entries are usually open about a week of the last event.
+Entries are usually open about a week after the last event.